opendatahub-io/model-registry-operator/docs/how-to-use-ui.md

 ![Model Registry](./images/dashboard-modelregistry-registermodel.png)

 Another way register the model is using [Python library](./getting-started.md).
-Note that when you register a model first time, it creates a model record and another record for a initial version that is defined.
-If you ever need to deploy a another iteration of the model after re-training try to add a new version of the model under the same original model record.
-So, a model record can contain any number of versions underneath.
+Note that when you register a model the first time, it creates a Registered Model entry and related entries for the initial version that is defined.
+If you ever need to deploy another iteration of the model after re-training, try to add a new Model Version of the model under the original Registered Model entry.
+A Registered Model can contain any number of Model Versions underneath.
 Each version is individually managed.
 The below screen shows when model is drilled down to version level.

 ![Model Registry](./images/dashboard-modelregistry-model-versions.png)